rails/jbuilder/CONTRIBUTING.md

 #### Make a Pull Request

-Go to https://github.com/contributor/jbuilder and select your feature branch.
-Click the 'Pull Request' button and fill out the form.
+Visit your forked repo and click the 'New pull request' button.
+Select your feature branch, fill out the form, and click the 'Create pull request' button.
 Pull requests are usually reviewed within a few days.

 #### Rebase